un1t/dirdups/README.md

-# Dups - fast search for duplicated directories
+# dirdups - fast search for duplicated directories

-dups is CLI tool that searches different directories which contains the same files.
+dirdups is CLI tool that searches different directories which contains the same files.

 I build this tool to declatter my photo/video collection which had more than 50k files and ocuppied 300GB of disk space.